This article focuses on unintentional weight loss and not on weight lost voluntarily through exercise or dieting.

-Raised erythrocyte sedimentation rate is non-specific indicator of disease, malignancy, infection, connective tissue disorder.
+The raised erythrocyte sedimentation rate is a non-specific indicator of disease, malignancy, infection, connective tissue disorder.

 Renal function may indicate chronic kidney disease

-Blood sugar levels, liver function tests, and hormonal assay may be done as needed.
+Blood sugar levels, liver function tests, and the hormonal assay may be done as needed.

-Other investigations relevant to patient profile may be done
+Other investigations relevant to the patient profile may be done

 X-rays, CT and MRI may be done to rule out/confirm suspected lesions.